Table of Contents

 The hilum of the lung is the entrance and exit area for the vessels of the lung.
 Depending on the function, one distinguishes between public vessels, which are responsible for the gas exchange, and the private vessels for the lung’s own supply.
 The pulmonary arteries and veins are public vessels.

 The pulmonary arteries originate from the pulmonary trunk and lead the deoxygenated blood from the right heart to the lung.
-The oxygenated blood reaches the left atrium via the pulmonary veins, which unite to two lung veins at the hilum of each side.
+The oxygenated blood reaches the left atrium via the pulmonary veins, which unite at the hila to two lung veins on each side.
 It is important to know that the branching of the arteries follows the branching of the bronchi, whereas the veins run between the segments, independent from the bronchi.

 The bronchial arteries supply blood to the bronchi and connective tissue of the lungs and originate from the thoracic aorta (seldom also from the internal thoracic artery).
 They travel with and branch with the bronchi, ending about at the level of the respiratory bronchioles.
 They anastomose with the branches of the pulmonary arteries, and together, they supply the visceral pleura of the lung in the process.